 If your Audience Persona 1 is a list of doctors, lawyers, government officials, and other prestigious personnel, you could modify your communication to be more formal and less jargon-filled.
 Basically, getting to the point is the way to go.
 If your Audience Persona 2 is a list of marketing professionals, bankers, product managers, or business heads, then your communication can be a bit more creative, informal, and trendy.

-Decoding their online behavior, interests, and preferred social media channels will help you reach them on the right platform with the right content marketing strategy.
+Through marketing surveys, decoding their online behavior, interests, and preferred social media channels will help you formulate the right content marketing strategy.
 If your target audience prefers Instagram over Facebook, and you choose the latter for all your marketing, then you’ll be missing out on making an impact.

 A Sample Audience Persona could look like this: